hmqcnoesy/booknotes/Oracle Performance Tuning for Developers.md

 can be closed and removed from the pool to conserve resources on the server side.

-A separate connection pool is established for each connection string.
+A separate connection pool is established for each unique connection string.
 So multiple connection strings mean multiple connection pools.
 Each connection pool has a minimum and maximum number of allowed connections as well as rules determining how many connections to open or close at a